Mairaj001/Face-Recognition-Liveliness-detector/README.md

 ---

 ## Features
-- **Face Recognition**: Accurate face matching using the Silent-Face-Recognition library.
+- **Face Recognition**: Accurate face matching using the Face-Recognition library.
 - **Liveliness Detection**: Detects whether the face is real or a spoof using anti-spoofing models.
 - **Secure Authentication**: Combines recognition and liveliness detection for enhanced security.